Skip to main content

 Feed additive ID code

-The new style feed additive ID code (e.g. 4a16) is based on the first entry of a specific substance into the register and includes the prefix for the category and functional group (e.g. 4a: Zootechnical – Digestibility enhancers).
+Feed additive ID codes (e.g. 4a16) are based on the first entry of a specific substance into the register and includes the prefix for the category and functional group (e.g. 4a: Zootechnical – Digestibility enhancers).
 However, these ID codes are not necessarily unique, and the same ID code would be used for an identical substance, even when used for a different function (e.g. benzoic acid).

-Some feed additives have an E-number assigned (e.g. E 310), as used for food additives.
+Some longstanding feed additives have an E-number assigned (e.g. E 310), as used for food additives.
 Feed and food additive E-numbers generally refer to the same substance, although this is not always the case (e.g. E 284).
-A new code will be assigned when these feed additives are re-authorised.

 Category/function